-SEATLE, WASHINGTON -- We were trying to book a hotel and after I typed in all the info a pop up window stated that the transaction could not be completed due to a booking error, and that the payment was not processed.
-So we attempted one more time, and then decide to look at a different area on Hotwire incase it was an issue with that hotel.
+SEATLE, WASHINGTON -- We were trying to book a hotel and after I typed in all the info a pop-up window stated that the transaction could not be completed due to a booking error and that the payment was not processed.
+So we attempted one more time, and then decide to look at a different area on Hotwire in case it was an issue with that hotel.
 We received the same error.
-I figured there may be and issue with my card so I checked my bank statement online and realized that I was being charged for all of those bookings.
+I figured there may be an issue with my card so I checked my bank statement online and realized that I was being charged for all of those bookings.
 This is not what frustrated me.
 I understand that technology is not perfect and there are glitches.

 I received an email confirming a car reservation in Las Vegas and that $142 had been charged to my credit card.
 I called Hotwire immediately and told them that this was a bogus reservation, that I had not ever used Hotwire and certainly had not booked this car.
 They had my email and name correct but phone number and credit card bogus.
 I asked them to investigate and ask Hertz in LAS to check for who picked up the car and to let me know something so I could contact the authorities.

 Needless to say, they emailed back and said they would let me know something in 7 to 10 business days.
 Big Whoopie.
 Well the reservation date has come and gone and no further contact from Hotwire.
 Have never used them and certainly will not now.

 MONTEREY, CALIFORNIA -- Hotwire is NOT THAT COMPANY, I assure you.
 You may have used them in the past and everything worked out fine but when things go sideways as they always can do with Travel and Vacation Planning get ready for The Nightmare of your Lifetime.